Kieran Kane

 Kieran Kane (born October 7, 1949) is an American country music artist, as well as the owner of Dead Reckoning Records, an independent record label.
 Between 1986 and 1990, he and Jamie O'Hara comprised The O'Kanes, a duo which charted seven singles on the U.S. Billboard Hot Country Singles charts, including the Number One single "Can't Stop My Heart from Loving You".
 In addition, Kieran charted a string of solo singles on Asylum Records in 1982.
 After The O'Kanes disbanded in 1990, both O'Hara and Kane recorded solo albums of their own.
-Kane was also responsible for writing the song "I'll Go On Loving You" which was a top 5 hit for Alan Jackson in 1998.
+Kane was also responsible for writing the song "I'll Go On Loving You" which was a top 5 country hit for Alan Jackson in 1998.

 Biography

 Kane was born in Queens, New York.
 His first musical experience was at age nine, playing drums in his brother's rock band.
 Eventually, Kane shifted his focus to bluegrass, before relocating to Los Angeles, California where he found work as a session guitarist and songwriter.

 Kieran moved to Nashville, Tennessee by the 1980s, eventually signing to a publishing contract.
 He was also signed to a recording contract with Asylum Records, releasing his self-titled album in 1982.
 This album included two Top 20 country hits.